I’ve read dozens of personal finance and investing books that tout the merits of indexing investing.

 Readers of Dividend Advisor see ratings for dividend stocks (Highest, Above Average and Average Sustainability) based on each company’s overall strength.
 We believe this gives the clearest possible picture of any company’s ability to continue to pay, and to increase, its dividend.

-Finally, what stocks might Dividend Advisor recommend and why for 2017?
+Finally, what stocks might Dividend Advisor recommend at this time and why?

 Well, we have about 100 in the Dividend Advisor – spread out across several portfolios.